 Permitted Investments

 Investments should be made subject to the cash flow needs and such cash flows are subject to revisions as market conditions and the University’s needs change.
-University’s Controller’s Office is responsible for updating cash flow projections and expenditure projections.
+The University’s Controller’s Office is responsible for updating cash flow projections and expenditure projections.
 However, when the invested funds are needed in whole or in part for the purpose originally intended or for more optimal investments, the University Controller or designee and/or the University’s Investment Advisor may sell the investment at the then-prevailing market price and place the proceeds into the proper account at the University’s custodian.

 The following are the investment requirements and allocation limits on security types, issuers, and maturities as established by the University.
 Diversification strategies within the established guidelines shall be reviewed and revised periodically as necessary by the University Controller.
 The University Controller, and/or University’s Investment Advisor shall have the option to further restrict investment percentages from time to time based on market conditions, risk and diversification investment strategies.
 The percentage allocations requirements for investment types and issuers are calculated based on the original cost of each investment, at the time of purchase.
 Investments not listed in this Policy are prohibited.